balenaltd/handbook/Travel-&-Expenses-101.md

 In case an emergency requires a purchase please don’t hesitate to contact the Operations team.
 Let’s say that you got sick when on a journey with balena and you need medicine.
 That purchase is reimbursable.
 A flight adjustment to get back in time for the Super Bowl opening is not an expense that can be reimbursed, sorry guys :(

-## Can I use NexTravel to book a personal trip?

-The short answer is yes.
-You just need to follow the same procedure you follow for booking a business trip.
-Search for your flights/accommodation/etc., choose the option that satisfies you more, confirm the passenger details and click on the "Continue to Checkout" button.
-At the next screen, you would see the details of your trip and the total cost.
-By default, this is set to be a business related trip.
-If you wish to make this a personal trip, you need to click on the "Personal Trip" checkbox at the top right of your screen.
-By choosing this option, you will be required to add your payment information and complete checkout, using your personal information.

-For the avoidance of any doubt, booking personal travel and anything related to it (payment, visa, accommodation, expenses etc) is your own responsibility.